 If you enjoy challenges in the performing arts and desire to make new connections, join campers from around the United States for an exciting week at Maranatha Music and Drama Camp!
 The Music Tracks provide optimal musical experiences and challenges for musical and personal growth.
 The Drama Track invokes the passion and energy of performing arts, both in front of and behind the curtain.
 In all tracks, workshops and recreational activities are balanced to provide campers with both learning and leisure time.

-BAND CAMPERS PARTICIPATE IN ONE OF FOUR BANDS:
+BAND CAMPERS PARTICIPATE IN ONE OF THREE BANDS:

 Beginning Band | no band experience (a day camp from 9:30 AM to 4:00 PM) Directed by Teresa Herbert